-The Company is exposed to liquidity risk from trade and other payables in the amount of \$2,163 (2017-\$1,223), Promissory Note and Ioan financing of \$6,012 (2017-\$5,774), line of credit \$8,901 (2017-\$7,715) and Ioan payable for \$Nil (2017-\$75).
+The Company is exposed to liquidity risk from trade and other payables in the amount of \$2,364 (2017-\$1,446), Promissory Note and Ioan financing of \$454 (2017-\$6,065), and Iong-term liabilities of \$115 (2017-Nil).
 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due.
 The Company manages its liquidity risk by carefully monitoring the cash requirements and balancing them against the cash received from operations and government grants.
 There can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.
 The Company may seek additional financing through debt or equity offerings, but there can be no assurance that such financing will be available on terms acceptable to the Company or at all.
 Any equity offering will result in dilution to the ownership interest of the Company's shareholders and may result in dilution to the value of such interests.
 The Company intends to fulfill its obligations.